 As I cycle home after a gruelling 12-hour shift, I see strange flashes from the corner of my eye.
 At the cafe where I have breakfast with my partner, I accidentally start buttering a tomato.
 I’m struggling to follow the flow of the conversation – all I can think of is sleep.
 Back home, I turn on the shower, expecting the water to hit my head – and realise that I’m still wearing my helmet.
 When I do finally get to bed, pulling the curtains closed on the beautiful day outside is physically painful.
 While everybody else is having fun – in the park, at the pub, enjoying the sun – I’m trying to ignore the slivers of light which creep into the bedroom, scrunching my eyes so tightly closed that I think might pull a muscle.
 And on top of all this – the exhaustion, the mental lapses, the irritation – I’m worried about whether I’m going to be able to get enough rest to avoid feeling jet-lagged for the next two night shifts.

-In order to keep our society running, many people – security guards, transport workers, and healthcare professionals among them – have to work night shifts.
+To keep our society running, many people – security guards, transport workers, and healthcare professionals – have to work night shifts.
 But while awareness of some of the costs of night shift work – including a heightened risk of heart disease and certain cancers – has been increasing in recent years, many aspects of night shift work remain under-discussed.
 One of these aspects is ‘night shift anxiety’: the mentally trying unease or fear in anticipation of, or as a consequence of, night shift work.